Nicola27/Nicola27/README.md

 - 👋 Hi, I’m Nicola
-- 👀 I’m interested in VFX and Computer Graphics in general!
+- 👀 I’m interested in VFX and Computer Graphics!
-- 🌱 I’m currently learning Houdini
+- 🤯 I'm currently working as a FX TD for Cinesite!